wqking/metapp/doc/core-concepts.md

 `metapp::TypeKind` is a 16 bit unsigned integer that represents the meta type kind.
 For example, `metapp::tkInt` is the meta type for `int`.
 Each meta type has one and only one TypeKind, different meta types may have the same TypeKind, that's to say, TypeKind is not unique.
 For example, `metapp::tkStdSharedPtr` represents all meta types of `std::shared_ptr<T>`, in which T can be any C++ type.

-See [TypeKind document](typekinds.md) for a list of built-in type kinds.
+See [Built-in meta types document](built-in-meta-types.md) for a list of built-in type kinds.

 ## Variant - the core data